rufuspollock-okfn/bubbletree/readme.txt

 	* vis4.js (<https://bitbucket.org/gka/vis4.js>)
 * Include bubble

+## Custom Data Format

+If you're using the BubbleTree with data that's not imported into the OpenSpending API, you can use either the config properties *localData* or *localDataPath*.
+Both take a JSON tree as input, which's node must have at least the following properties:

+	node = {
+		"label": "Health",
+		"amount": 1234567,
+		"children": []
+	}

+However, you may insert bubble styling properties (*color*, *icon*) directly as node properties.

+	node = {
+		"label": "Health",
+		"amount": 1234567,
+		"color": "#DD0000",
+		"icon": "icons/health.svg",
+		"children": []
+	}

+Also you can tell the BubbleChart that the budget item represented by the node is using a standard taxonomy (for which might already exists a stylesheet).

+	node = {
+		"label": "Health",
+		"amount": 1234567,
+		"taxonomy": "cofog",
+		"name": "07.1",
+		"children": []
+	}

+You may want to look at the example tree in *data/simple-tree.json* for an example of nested nodes.
+If you want to insert the data directly via config object, just assign the root node to the *localData* property:

+	var config = {
+		localData: {
+			"label": "Total",
+			"amount": 1000000,
+			"children": []
+		}
+	};

+	new OpenSpending.BubbleTree.Loader(config);

 ## Tooltips

 In the current implementation, tooltips are not part of the BubbleTree.
 Instead, the visualization provides a simple API for adding custom tooltips.

 ### Event Handler